KhronosGroup/Vulkan-ValidationLayers/BUILD.md

 ### MacOS Tests

-After making any changes to the repository, you should perform the included sanity tests by running the run_all_tests shell script.
+After making any changes to the repository, you should build and run the included vk_layer_validation_tests located in the tests subdirectory.

 These test require a manual path to an ICD to run properly on MacOS.